 All the ingredients you should organize for the cake making are flour, granulated sugar, egg, almond extract, milk, baking soda, and butter.
 Such simple ingredients will bring you a light almond cake with a touch of almond.

 Norwegian porridge is a rice pudding made with boiled crushed or chopped white rice.
+You can even make this dish with rice left from last night in a pinch.
 The combination of pureed cooked rice with salty and sweet milk mixture will bring you a creamy pudding recipe.

 A sprinkle of powdered cinnamon and some dried cranberries on its top make it much more spiced up.